 In this guide, we’ll uncover the cheapest places to buy a new domain, and show you how to buy from a private seller.
 If you want a domain name in order to create a website and professional email account, we recommend using Bluehost.
 They tie everything into a single package, starting at $2.95/month.
 For all other purposes, Namesilo and GoDaddy offer the best-priced domains.

 Use the tool below to search for an available domain name:

 Below is the 2018 pricing for various top level domains, including .com, .org and .info:

 Namesilo has the best pricing for .com domain name registration, whereas GoDaddy is cheapest for .org, and .info, as well as .us, .biz, and many more.
 GoDaddy also offers promotions where you can save by buying multiple years up front, or by bundling multiple domains.

 Web Hosting Pricing

-If you’re creating a website, buying a domain name is just the first step.
+If you’re creating a business website, buying a domain name is just the first step.
 You also need to get web hosting in order to point your domain to a website.
 Fortunately, many of the companies that offer domain names also offer web hosting, including Bluehost, GoDaddy and HostGator:

 (1 year only)